Building the C++ example project

 paths.

-variable is useful for installing your
+The CMAKE_STAGING_PREFIX variable is useful for installing your

 project to a “staging” directory for deploying to the Pi.

-The CMAKE_LIBRARY_ARCHITECTURE
+The CMAKE_LIBRARY_ARCHITECTURE variable

 helps CMake find libraries in Debian's Multiarch directory structure,

-e.g. in /usr/lib/arm-linux-gnueabihf/
+e.g. in /usr/lib/arm-linux-gnueabihf/.

 Next, we tell CMake to use the armv6-rpi-linux-gnueabihf

 cross-compilers, and we set some compiler flags.
-The -mcpu
+The -mcpu flag

 is a bit redundant here, since the toolchain is already configured to